Languages of Catalonia

 Catalan is widely used in public life, the mass media, trade and business.
 It is one of the group of western neo-Latin languages, together with Spanish, Portuguese and French and should not present much difficulty to anyone who speaks either of those languages, or any other Romance language for that matter.
 Bear in mind also that the Catalan-speaking population is bilingual and understands and speaks Spanish.
 In general, someone who can speak Spanish will also be able to understand Catalan within a short time.
 So a student who spends several months in Lleida can improve Spanish and at the same time, learn some Catalan.

 Catalan, Spanish and English are the three working languages at the University of Lleida.
 The language that is most commonly used at the University of Lleida is Catalan.
 Lectures may be taught in Catalan or Spanish, depending on the teacher who must not change the language once the course has already begun.
 The language of the instruction for each course is specified in the "Syllabus and course guides section" of each degree.
 Nevertheless, if students and professors share the knowledge of a not scheduled language, they can agree to use it.
 The University of Lleida helps students with their linguistic integration into the university community.

 Courses in English

-The School of Agrifood and Forestry Science and Engineering, the Polytechnics School and the Faculty of Educational Sciences offer some courses taught in English.
+The School of Agrifood and Forestry Science and Engineering, the Polytechnic School and the Faculty of Education, Psychology and Social Work offer some courses taught in English.
 Better and further information is available at this website.

+The UdL encourages all the incoming mobility students to take adavantage of their stay in Lleida to learn the local languages.
 Two weeks before lectures begin, the Language Institute organises an elementary course in Catalan, as well as other orientation activities.
 Spanish and Catalan courses for exchange students are also organised during the academic year to complement their studies.
-Complete information about Spanish and Catalan language courses is available as well as other resources to improve these languages are available at the web site of the Language Institute.
+Complete information about Spanish and Catalan language courses as well as other resources to improve these languages are available at the web site of the Language Institute.